CharlieEtienne/blog/README.md

 ## Credits

-Some parts of this blog are heavily inspired by https://github.com/benjamincrozat/blog-v5
+Some parts of this blog are heavily inspired by https://github.com/benjamincrozat/blog-v5.

+Also, big thanks to @awcodes for his help on TipTap plugins and table of contents!